sagemath/trac_to_gh/Issue 3929.md

 # Issue 3929: Merge the max-flow min-cut code from Scott Clifford and Jerin Schneider

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3929

 Original creator: jason